aldopando/BellabeatCaseStudy/consistency.md

 ## Checking for consistency minutes VS. hourly tables.

-Now that we know minute tables are consistent between them as well as hourly tables, we can select a single metric to check for their consistency
+Now that we know minute tables are consistent between them as well as hourly tables, we can select one minute table and one hourly table to compare the period of time between them.

 ### FitabaseData_20160312_20160411 dataset